A lot of us give the gift of food all year round.

 Homemade flavoured vinegars

-- I love this idea.
-Making flavoured vinegars is easier than I would like to admit.
+- Making flavoured vinegars is incredibly easy.
 Fruit and herbs each make delicious options and their vinegars can be used in salads, vegetables and sauces (and it's not a food safety risk like homemade flavoured oils).
 The bottles look beautiful too!

 Customized flavoured coffee